MKrafick/DiscoverDB2/README.md

 *REVOKE_PUBLIC.ksh (Episode 5)*

-This script will revoke some implicit access PUBLIC is granted upon an initial DB creation.
+This script will revoke some implicit access PUBLIC is granted upon initial DB creation.
 CAUTION: If your database is established already (with users, application connections, etc) be careful and test the affects in a lower level environment first.

 *UPDATE_DBM_PREF.ksh (Episode 4)*